 - Organization name

 - If applicable, organization’s Employer Identification Number (EIN) or fiscal sponsor information

-- Project contact information (phone and email)
+- Project lead contact information (phone and email)

 - What would you like us to know about your organization/community?

 - Tell us about your general community/organizational goals right now.

 - How do you think “We Are Water MN” will help you meet your community/organizational goals?